+18. Relevant definitions under UNATMO include the following:

+"Authorised officer" means46:

-- 19. UNATMO, which was introduced in 2002, requires a person to report to an authorised officer if he knows or suspects that any property is terrorist property. - 20.
-Relevant definitions under UNATMO include the following: - "Authorised officer" means: - (a) a police officer; - (b) a member of the Customs and Excise Service established by section 3 of the Customs and Excise Service Ordinance (Cap.
+- (a) a police officer; - (b) a member of the Customs and Excise Service established by section 3 of the Customs and Excise Service Ordinance (Cap.
 342); - (c) a member of the Immigration Service established by section 3 of the Immigration Service Ordinance (Cap.
 311); or - (d) an officer of the Independent Commission Against Corruption established by section of the Independent Commission Against Corruption Ordinance (Cap.
 204).